Ted O'Brien

 Edward Lynam O'Brien (born 7 May 1974) is an Australian politician.
-He is a member of the Liberal National Party of Queensland (LNP) and has represented the seat of Fairfax in the House of Representatives since the 2016 federal election.
-He sits with the Liberal Party in federal parliament.
-Prior to entering politics he was a businessman with considerable experience across Asia and a leader of various community organisations, including chairman of the Australian Republic Movement (2005–2007).
+He has served as Deputy Leader of the Opposition and Deputy Leader of the Liberal Party since 2025 and has represented the seat of Fairfax in the House of Representatives since the 2016 federal election.
+He is a member of the Liberal National Party of Queensland (LNP) and sits with the Liberal Party in federal parliament.
+Prior to entering politics he was a businessman and lobbyist, serving as chairman of the Australian Republic Movement from 2005 until 2007.

 Early life

-O'Brien was born in Brisbane, Queensland.
+O'Brien was born on 7 May 1974 in Brisbane, Queensland.
 He is the youngest of nine children and one of seven sons born to Tom and Bernice O'Brien.
 His father's family were the founders of the Defiance Flour Mill in Toowoomba.
 The mill evolved into "a well-known Queensland business dynasty in flour manufacturing" and O'Brien's first job was as a trainee baker.

-O'Brien holds degrees from the University of Queensland (Bachelor of Arts), London School of Economics (Master of Economics) and University of Melbourne (Master of Business Administration), and he studied Chinese Mandarin at the National Taiwan Normal University under an Asia Pacific Fellowship.
+O'Brien holds degrees from the University of Queensland (Bachelor of Arts), London School of Economics (Master of Economics) and University of Melbourne (Master of Business Administration), and he studied Mandarin Chinese at the National Taiwan Normal University under an Asia Pacific Fellowship.